-Authors: Richard N. Haass, President, Council on Foreign Relations, Stephen Biddle, Adjunct Senior Fellow for Defense Policy, Ray Takeyh, Senior Fellow for Middle Eastern Studies, Gary Samore, Vice President, Director of Studies, and Maurice R. Greenberg Chair, Steven A. Cook, Hasib J. Sabbagh Senior Fellow for Middle Eastern Studies, Isobel Coleman, Senior Fellow and Director of the Civil Society, Markets, and Democracy Initiative; Director of the Women and Foreign Policy Program, Steven Simon, Adjunct Senior Fellow for Middle Eastern Studies, Martin S. Indyk, Director of the Saban Center for Middle East Policy, Brookings Institution, Michael O’Hanlon, Kenneth M. Pollack, Director of Research, Saban Center for Middle East Policy, Suzanne Maloney, Senior Fellow, Foreign Policy, Saban Center for Middle East Policy, Brookings Institution, Bruce O. Riedel, Senior Fellow, Foreign Policy, Saban Center for Middle East Policy, Brookings Institution, Shibley Telhami, Nonresident Senior Fellow, Foreign Policy, Saban Center for Middle East Policy, Brookings Institution, Tamara Cofman Wittes, Senior Fellow, Saban Center for Middle East Policy, Brookings Institution, and Daniel L. Byman, Professor at Georgetown University and Research Director of the Saban Center at Brookings Institution
+Authors: Richard N. Haass, President, Council on Foreign Relations, Stephen D. Biddle, Adjunct Senior Fellow for Defense Policy, Ray Takeyh, Hasib J. Sabbagh Senior Fellow for Middle East Studies, Gary Samore, Vice President, Director of Studies, and Maurice R. Greenberg Chair, Steven A. Cook, Eni Enrico Mattei Senior Fellow for Middle East and Africa Studies, Isobel Coleman, Senior Fellow and Director of the Civil Society, Markets, and Democracy Initiative; Director of the Women and Foreign Policy Program, Steven Simon, Lecturer, Dartmouth College, Martin S. Indyk, Director of the Saban Center for Middle East Policy, Brookings Institution, Michael O’Hanlon, Kenneth M. Pollack, Director of Research, Saban Center for Middle East Policy, Suzanne Maloney, Senior Fellow, Foreign Policy, Saban Center for Middle East Policy, Brookings Institution, Bruce O. Riedel, Senior Fellow, Foreign Policy, Saban Center for Middle East Policy, Brookings Institution, Shibley Telhami, Nonresident Senior Fellow, Foreign Policy, Saban Center for Middle East Policy, Brookings Institution, Tamara Cofman Wittes, Senior Fellow, Saban Center for Middle East Policy, Brookings Institution, and Daniel L. Byman, Professor at Georgetown University and Research Director of the Saban Center at Brookings Institution

 The next U.S. president will need to pursue a new strategic framework for advancing American interests in the Middle East.
 The mounting challenges include sectarian conflict in Iraq, Iran's pursuit of nuclear capabilities, failing Palestinian and Lebanese governments, a dormant peace process, and the ongoing war against terror.
 Compounding these challenges is a growing hostility toward U.S. involvement in the Middle East.
 The old policy paradigms, whether President George W. Bush's model of regime change and democratization or President Bill Clinton's model of peacemaking and containment, will no longer suit the likely circumstances confronting the next administration in the Middle East.